christophevg/christophe.vg/about/_posts/2017-11-13-No_Excuses.md

 As an added bonus, both the employee and the customer would have had a nice, synchronous, human-to-human talk, with a high chance of a better outcome than with the automated system.

 We really must stop lying to ourselves and shouldn't let technology be in the driving seat when it comes to developing new products.
 Especially not when these products actually provide us with excuses for less human-to-human interaction.
-Because, if that's the road ahead, we have surpassed the pinnacle of evolution, and are actually [going backwards](https://www.youtube.com/watch?v=60-MoSGqhhg), dehumanising ourselves and becoming actually [obsolete](https://www.youtube.com/watch?v=h1BQPV-iCkU).
+Because, if that's the road ahead, we have surpassed the pinnacle of evolution, and are actually {% include external link="https://www.youtube.com/watch?v=60-MoSGqhhg" title="going backwards" %}, dehumanising ourselves and becoming actually {% include external link="https://www.youtube.com/watch?v=h1BQPV-iCkU" title="obsolete" %}.

 So I, for one, will not accept jobs that result in or contribute to products that will provide people with excuses to be less human.
 Even more so, I will not only say no to this kind of projects, but will clearly state to the client why I don't want to take on the job and why I think that he shouldn't pursue such a product.
 And because I believe that even in these bad products a good product can be found, I will even try to come up with a possible redefinition without excuses.